thedancingneutrino/thedancingneutrino.github.io/_poems/January29.md

 The drops don't stick to my skin
 As they did once upon that day
 A bright warm light signals the way
-Moving forward into land unclaimed
+Moving forward into land unclaimed.

 I stop by this doorstep to sit
 For just a few minutes more again